-PADI DRIVER PROPULSION VEHICLE SPEACIALTY (DPV - UNDERWATER SCOOTER)
+PADI DIVER PROPULSION VEHICLE SPEACIALTY (DPV - UNDERWATER SCOOTER)

 The PADI DPV specialty offers a thrilling way to see a lot of underwater territory in a brief amount of time.
 They scoot you through the water without kicking.
 Whether making a shore dive or diving from a boat, a DPV is a great way to see more and have a blast doing it.